claysicle/sporadic_publications/src/site/notes/Sporadic Publications/Sporadic Publications.md

 If you’d like, take something off the shelf (no library card needed).

-If you prefer to own your books, you will also be able to visit the [[Sporadic Bookstore\|Sporadic Bookstore]] in the near future.
+If you prefer to own your books you will also be able to visit the [[Sporadic Bookstore\|Sporadic Bookstore]] in the near future.

 ---